Bytes0211/hypothesis-testing/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+- Reporting issues
+- Submitting changes
+- Code style guidelines
+- Adding new notebooks

 ## License

-This project is open source and available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author